 Day 3: Short Walks - Redwood Forest and Huka Falls

 These short walks are easy walks with great rewards.
 The world famous Redwood (Whakarewarewa) forest in Rotorua offers the opportunity to see the native New Zealand silver fern set amongst some giants of the forest.
 The Huka Falls walk offers views of the mighty Huka Falls and the Waikato River (New Zealand's longest river).
 Both these walks are easy trails on well formed tracks.

 Day 4: Hike the Tongariro Crossing

-Widely regarded as ‘the best day walk in New Zealand’ this is a day you'll remember forever.
+For those seeking more of a challenge you'll have the option of the full-day Tongariro Crossing.
 Your guides will brief you fully on what to expect, ensure you are well prepared with the correct clothing and equipment and lead the way explaining the interesting volcanic surroundings to you as you go.
 The trail will take us all day so we will be carrying snacks and a picnic to ensure we have plenty of energy for the 19.4km (12 mile) hike.
 We will hike through a variety of terrain on a well-maintained and well-marked trail, with several climbs during the first half of the day as we make our way up to the craters and lakes at the top.